Terms of Service

 15.2.1 Online Land Registry operate a three stage resolution process.

 15.2.2 You must submit your complaint regarding the refund where the case will be investigated by a Complaints handler .
 A response will then be issued within 3 working days.

-15.2.3 If the response is not satisfactory you must request a first stage dispute, this will then be passed to a senior member of the Complaints team.
+15.2.3 If the response is not satisfactory you must request a second stage dispute, this will then be passed to a senior member of the Complaints team.
 A response will be issued with in 5 working days.

 15.2.5 You will be required to supply a full factual encounter and detailed reason for dispute.

 15.2.6 Once 15.2.5 has been completed, a new investigation will open with Online Land Registry Quality and Compliance team.